Campbell sees sales lower than long-term goal

 | CAMDEN, NEW JERSEY

-CAMDEN, NEW JERSEY Campbell Soup Co's (CPB.N) performance in the upcoming fiscal year will be below its long-term targets as a turnaround takes longer than expected amid a difficult operating environment, executives said.
+CAMDEN, NEW JERSEY Campbell Soup Co's (CPB.N) performance in the upcoming fiscal year will be below its long-term targets as a turnaround takes longer than expected amid a difficult operating environment.

 The company said on Tuesday it plans to return to growth in fiscal 2013, which starts on August 1, but that it will not reach its long-term targets, which call for sales growth of 3 percent to 4 percent and earnings per share growth of 5 percent to 7 percent.